BRACKETS-by-TRIAD/craftable/README.md

 - E-mail: `administrator@brackets.sk`
 - Password: `best package ever`

-After authorization you should be able to see default homepage and two menu items:
+After authorization you should be able to see a default homepage and two menu items:
 - Manage access
 - Translations